 One year when the family went to Shiloh, Hannah made a special prayer in the temple.
 “And she was in bitterness of soul, and prayed unto the Lord, and wept sore.
-And she vowed a vow, and said, O Lord of hosts, if thou wilt indeed look on the affliction of thine handmaid, and remember me, and not forget thine handmaid, but wilt give unto thine handmaid a man child, then I will give him unto the Lord all the days of his life, and there shall no razor come upon his head” (verses 10-11).
+And she vowed a vow, and said, O Lord of hosts, if thou wilt indeed look on the affliction of thine handmaid, and remember me, and not forget thine handmaid, but wilt give unto thine handmaid a man child, then I will give him unto the Lord all the days of his life, and there shall no razor come upon his head” (1 Samuel 1:10-11).
 She vowed to God that, if He would give her a son, she would dedicate him to God forever.
 That’s right—forever.
 She understood what she had to do with that son.
 In the years God made her wait, she had learned that.

 How many people, even in God’s Church, understand that as deeply as they should?
 Child rearing should start long before the child is born, in that sense.
 Parents must first understand why God gives children.
 Hannah learned that.
 By the time her son came on the scene, she was ready to dedicate him to God.
 She was ready before the child came!
 That is the kind of understanding it takes to be a proper parent God’s way.

 We must be prepared for children.
 By the time of the marriage, Jesus Christ’s wife will have made herself ready (Revelation 19:7).
 We must get ready before the children are there.
 What God wants us to do is to get ready to rear and teach billions of people.
 That is the wife’s purpose: to help Christ rear all those who will be called into God’s Family in the future.
-They are our spiritual children in this sense: They must come through Christ and His bride to get to the Father, who begot them (John 6:44).
+They are our spiritual children in this sense: They must come through Christ and His Bride to have access to the Father, who begot them (John 6:44).

-Our job is to help build the Father’s family.
-Everybody will have the same Father and the same family—or no family at all!
+Our job is to help build the Father’s Family.
+Everybody will have the same Father and the same Family—or no family at all!

-The Father rules His family.
+The Father rules His Family.
 He reigns supreme.

-Having physical children helps prepare the firstfruits to get ready to have billions of children in the World Tomorrow.
+Having physical children helps prepare the firstfruits to have billions of children in the World Tomorrow.
 Those converted in the Millennium are likened to children of the Husband (Christ) and His wife, the Church.
 Rearing physical children is a type of what we will be doing spiritually in the World Tomorrow!
 We are called to help Christ in this job—to be His helpmeet.
 God wants us to focus our minds on all the children to come on the scene in the future and to get ready to rear them and dedicate them all to the Father, the way Hannah did her son.